 Long-Term Packing List for Women

 One light, one dark but keep it colourful.
 Bright colours are great for photos.
 Whatever brand or type you love to wear that’s comfortable.
 Like I said, I am all about the layering.
-These are great on their own in hot weather as well as underneath sweaters, especially cardigans.
+These are great on their own, (like this cute one from PrAna) as well as underneath sweaters, especially cardigans..
+Speaking of which..

 ‘Cause you always need a cardigan!
 I typically stick to a casual black colored one because it goes with everything and you can wear it over top of your colourful tanks.
 Remember: Layers!